kevinadityaikhsan/bank-telemarketing-predictive-analytics/README.md

 This project utilizes the **Bank Marketing Campaigns Dataset** [[5]](https://www.kaggle.com/datasets/volodymyrgavrysh/bank-marketing-campaigns-dataset), which captures the results of marketing campaigns conducted by a bank in Portugal.
 These campaigns primarily involved direct phone calls to clients, promoting term deposit subscriptions.
 The target, **`y`**, indicates whether a client subscribed to a term deposit ("yes" or "no").

 ### **Dataset Features**
-The dataset contains 21 features categorized into different types based on their relevance:
+The dataset contains 41,176 observations and 21 features categorized into different types based on their relevance:

 1. **Bank Client Data**:
    - **`age`**: Age of the client (numeric).